 You might be interested – Hyperledger 2.0 released

 Ethereum 2.0 release date has been a highly discussed topic in the blockchain world.
 The new consensus and shard chains promise considerable improvements over the current version.
 Releasing the upgrade in phases will also help in a smooth transition from the previous version.
 However, multiple delays in the release of version 2.0 put a question mark on the opportunities it may offer.
-For now, we can only wait till there is a concrete announcement for this long-awaited Ethereum 2.0.
+For now, we can only wait till there is a concrete announcement for this long-awaited upgrade.